google/app-reporting-pack/README.md

 The majority infrastructure settings can be changed in `gcp/settings.ini` file (regions, service names, etc).
 If it's a case for you please use the [Manual installation in Google Cloud](#manual-installation-in-google-cloud) below.

-> NOTE: There's an important pre-requisite for using this method - in your GCP projects it should be allowed to assign
-> public IPs to virtual machines in GCE.
-If it's not then you should use [the manual precedure](#manual-installation-in-google-cloud)
-> with the steps described in [No public IP](#no-public-ip) section.

 To install the solution, follow these steps:

-1. Click "Run on Google Cloud"
+1. Click "Run on Google Cloud":
    [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?dir=gcp/cloud-run-button)

 1. Select your GCP project and choose any region.